-Commissioners may assume any and all of the above positions or delegate the responsibilities to another individual or working group as long as their activity is prepared to participate in working group meetings called by each working group chairperson.
+Commissioners may assume any and/or all the above positions or delegate the responsibilities to another individual or working group as long as their activity is prepared to participate in working group meetings called by each working group chairperson.

 Chairpersons.
-The Chairpersons of SYA shall be responsible for the following permanent efforts:
+The Chairpersons of SYA shall be responsible for the following permanent efforts: In the absence of any Committee Chairperson, the Executive Board will assume the duties and/or designate to sports as needed.

 - 1. Fundraising. - a.
-He shall be responsible for all fund-raising activities.
+He/She shall be responsible for all fund-raising activities.

 - b.
-Group will propose to the Board of Directors, programs for raising funds. - c.
+The Chairperson will propose to the Board of Directors programs for raising funds. - c.
 Chairperson will represent the Ways and Means program after considering the year's financing needs, at the March meeting; possibilities include scholarships, boosters, sales, raffles, carnivals, etc. - d.
-Individual will chair the Ways and Means Working Group.
+Individuals will chair the Ways and Means Working Group.